ExpediaDotCom/haystack-trends/README.md

 ## Technical Details
-This specific module reads the spans from kafka and converts them to timeseries datapoints based on transformers and writes out the time-series datapoints back to kafka.
+This specific module reads the spans from kafka and converts them to timeseries metricPoints based on transformers and writes out the time-series metricPoints back to kafka.
-The timeseries datapoints are opentsdb complient and can be directly consumed by opentsdb kafka [plugin](https://github.com/OpenTSDB/opentsdb-rpc-kafka)
+The timeseries metricPoints are opentsdb complient and can be directly consumed by opentsdb kafka [plugin](https://github.com/OpenTSDB/opentsdb-rpc-kafka)

-Sample Datapoint :
+Sample MetricPoint :
 ```json
 {
 	"type": "Metric",